minerbra/Tunester-Database-GUI/README.md

 Master the art of joining tables to retrieve data from multiple sources. <br>
 Chapter 8: Advanced SQL Concepts <br>
 Explore advanced SQL concepts such as subqueries, indexes, and transactions. <br>

+# Acknowledgements
+Walter Shields for creating the sTunes database.